• Skip to primary navigation

 1. Federal Student Loan Forgiveness Programs - These include programs like PSLF, which are tax free student loan forgiveness programs.

 2. Student Loan Repayment Assistance Programs - These are state-based or company-based student loan repayment programs, such as when your employer gives you $5,000 per year towards your student loan debt.
-These programs don't qualify for insolvency, but the amount awarded is typically considered ordinary income.
+These programs are usually tax-free under certain limits.

 3. Student Loan Cancellation - These are programs that allow for the cancellation of your student loans.
 Some are considered taxable income, others aren't.
 For example, if you have your student loans cancelled due to a closed school discharge, that is considered taxable income.
 However, if you get your student loans forgiveness due to total and permanent disability, that is tax free (thanks to President Trump's Student Loan Programs).